Get noticed in a competitive jobs market

 Handshake

-It’s a difficult and competitive jobs market in most sectors at the moment, with current trends suggesting that this will remain for the foreseeable future.
 With that in mind it’s important to give yourself the best opportunity when applying for a new role.
 Take a look at our suggestions for how you can get noticed in a competitive jobs market.

-Short courses that top up your skill set and show your willingness to develop yourself are a perfect way to fill gaps in your CV and could be the difference between you or another candidate being successful in landing the role you want.
-Short courses can be used to give you a competitive advantage, you can upskill in a number of subject areas and expertise.
-For example we offer a range of short courses, in partnership with The Skills Network, to help professionals and organisations to continue professional development, including:
+Professional development courses that top up your skill set and show your willingness to develop yourself are a perfect way to fill gaps in your CV and could be the difference between you or another candidate being successful in landing the role you want.

 There are always strings that you can add to your bow.
 Completing a professional qualification can set you apart from the crowd and give you the skills and qualifications required for a new role or promotion.

 A qualification in Project Management or Management and Leadership can be applicable to a range of industries and professional environments.
+This shows your potential employer that you have the relevant skills and knowledge, and have put in the work to show you are committed to career development.

 Having a well written CV